Zuehlke/machines-code-people/articles/pragmatic-documentation.md

 When you have answers to the questions for who and why you are writing documents, the third question - _How to write it?_ - can be a little easier to answer.
-You must, the best you can, put yourself in the role of a person who needs of help.
+Put yourself in the role of a person who needs of help.
 Why?
 Because, people value their own time.
 They try to be efficiant, and prefer to start using product or service, as soon as possible, instead of reading up front how they suppose to use it.